Westwater Resources Inc. (WWR) on Track to Reach $150.00 in a Year

-Westwater Resources Inc. (NASDAQ: WWR) is 27.79% higher on its value in year-to-date trading and has touched a low of $0.75 and a high of $14.50 in the current 52-week trading range.
+Westwater Resources Inc. (NYSE: WWR) is 16.02% higher on its value in year-to-date trading and has touched a low of $0.90 and a high of $14.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The WWR stock was last observed hovering at around $5.98 in the last trading session, with the day’s gains setting it 0.32% off its average median price target of $150.00 for the next 12 months.
-It is also 95.8% off the consensus price target high of $150.00 offered by 1 analysts, but current levels are 95.8% higher than the price target low of $150.00 for the same period.
+The WWR stock was last observed hovering at around $5.83 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $150.00 for the next 12 months.
+It is also 96.19% off the consensus price target high of $150.00 offered by 1 analysts, but current levels are 96.19% higher than the price target low of $150.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -21.84% loss in the last 1 month and extending the period to 3 months gives it a 29.90%, and is 9.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.22% over the week and 14.75% over the month.
+The stock witnessed a -20.67% loss in the last 1 month and extending the period to 3 months gives it a 24.89%, and is -8.63% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.56% over the week and 13.85% over the month.

 Westwater Resources Inc. (WWR) Analyst Forecasts